okmarq/print-automation/README.md

 ## Usage

+### Customer

 - Access the application at http://localhost:8000.
-- Upload a file to receive a quote.
+- Upload a file to receive a quote via email after it has been processed asynchronously.
+- After which payment can be made and an email is sent to the user for every payment made.
+- Incomplete payments made will keep the status as unpaid until a complete payment is made for the print job.

+### Admin

-- Admin dashboard available at `/admin` to update pricing and view print jobs.
+- Admin dashboard available at `/admin` to add price settings and view print jobs.
+- If there's no admin settings present, a customer cannot make an upload which is checked by a middleware.

 ## Pricing Calculation